meilisearch/documentation/learn/cookbooks/update_cloud.md

 If you are updating to v0.28 or above, keys imported from the old version will have their `key` and `uid` fields regenerated
 :::

-If your `pkgVersion` is 0.21 or higher, you can jump to [step 3](#step-3-create-the-dump).
+If your `pkgVersion` is 0.21 or above, you can jump to [step 3](#step-3-create-the-dump).
 If not, proceed to the next step.

 ## Step 2: Set all fields as displayed attributes

 ::: warning
-This step is only requited if you are using v0.20 or below.
+This step is only required if you are using v0.20 or below.
 :::

-When creating dumps using Meilisearch versions v0.20 or below, all fields must be displayed to be saved in the dump.
+When creating dumps using Meilisearch versions v0.20 or below, all fields must be [displayed](/learn/configuration/displayed_searchable_attributes.md) to be saved in the dump.

 Start by verifying that all attributes are included in the displayed attributes list: